rweigel/phys305/vectors.md

 makes it clear that the the sign of $A_x$ is due to the $\cos\theta$ term and not the term that multiplies it.
 Although we know that $A$ is a positive number because it is a magnitude, writing $A$ as $|\mathbf{A}|$ may make this point clearer.

-Elimination of $A$ in the two defining equations
+Elimination of $A$ in the two defining equations of

 $$
 A_x = A\cos\theta\quad\text{and}\quad A_y=A\sin\theta